PdxCodeGuild/Intro-to-Computer-Programming/DAY1.md

 A shell is another way for you to interact with your computer.
 This is often a CLI (Command Line Interface) as apposed to a GUI (Graphical User Interface).
 Developers often favor CLI due to the ease of automating repetative tasks.
 We will to look at [Powershell/Bash](https://github.com/selassid/codeguild/blob/master/notes/cli.md) and how it compares to your GUI.

 ## Python
-How to make a python file, and establishing a workflow.
+In this course we are introducing you to python.
+Our first exercise will show you how to make a python file, establish a workflow, understand variables and introduce some programming vocabulary.

 ### Variables and Using Strings
 ```python